 In Maryland, drugged and drunk driving is a significant issue, particularly in Anne Arundel County and Baltimore County.
 This fact is clearly evidenced by the following statistics:

-From 2012 to 2016, there was an average of 424 drunk and drugged driving-related serious injuries in Maryland each year.
-In comparison, impaired driving caused 644 serious injuries during the period beginning in 2007 and ending in 2011.
+From 2016 to 2020, there was an average of 2,049 drunk and drugged driving-related injuries in Maryland each year.

 Is Distracted Driving a Problem in the State of Maryland?

 Maryland has a sizable problem with motorists texting, eating, applying makeup, or otherwise being distracted while driving through busy cities like Baltimore.
 The end result of this issue is statistics like these:

 During the period from 2016 to 2020, distracted driving caused an average of 189 fatalities per year in the state of Maryland.
 Between 2012 and 2016, this figure was a bit lower, with 168 annual deaths being reported.